Install on Kubernetes¶

 Load the Docker image in the Kubernetes nodes.
 You need to execute the following command in the Kubernetes nodes.

-docker load < image.tar
+docker load < [Docker-image-name].tardocker load < image.tar

 Step 5 - Start the Kubernetes cluster¶